HOME

 VOCs released by cancer cell metabolism have been extensively researched as a potential tumor marker.
 However, the majority of in vitro cell culture utilizes adherent 2D growth mode, which differs from the 3D structure of tumors in the human body.

 In this study, researchers examined how lung cancer cells (A549) and normal lung epithelial cells (BEAS-2B) behave in different environments.
 They grew these cells in two ways: the usual flat, 2D way and a newer, more realistic 3D method called the hanging drop technique.
-With SPME-GC-MS technique, they found that cells grown in the 3D setup released a lot more hydrocarbons (like alcohols, acids, and alkanes) and a particular type of molecule called pyrroline, compared to the 2D cells.
-This suggests that cells in the 3D setup might be experiencing more stress and their metabolism might be working harder.
+With SPME-GC-MS technique, they found that the release of hydrocarbons (alcohols, acids, alkanes) and proline metabolites (pyrroline) in 3D cell spheres increased by 2-13 times compared to 2D cells.
+This indicates that oxidative stress response and proline metabolism were more active in 3D cell spheres.

 The in vitro cell 3D culture method established in this study will provide a new technical approach for studying cancer VOCs markers and their formation mechanism.